-1A11.
+1A9.
 The organizer of a race is the person named as such in the race permit.
-This person is responsible to the Federation for the proper organization of the race meet.
+This person is responsible to the Federation for the proper organization of the race event.

-1A12.
+1A10.
 The prize list for a race consists of all prizes and primes arranged for in advance by the organizer.
-The prize list for a race meet is the sum of the prize lists for the individual races.
+The prize list for a race event is the sum of the prize lists for the individual races.

-1A13.
+1A11.
 The officials are appointed by the Federation to oversee the conduct of the race and to ensure compliance with Federation regulations.

-1A14.
+1A12.
 Licensees are persons holding Federation licenses, such as riders, officials, coaches, trainers, and mechanics.

-1A15.
+1A13.
 A rider's racing age shall be his or her age on December 31 of the current year.
 All references to age of riders or race age groups shall be interpreted as referring to racing age.
+The following terms refer to specific age groups.